AlexWang1987/alexwang1987.github.io/webfoundations/http.md

 ## Status Codes(HTTP Response)

-Every **HTTP Response** must come back with a status code which is a tree-digit numeric code.
+Every **HTTP Response** must come back with a status code which is a tree-digit numeric code to indicate if the **HTTP Request** successed.